Daniel Morgan Boone

 Daniel Morgan Boone (December 23, 1769 – July 13, 1839) was the son of Daniel Boone and a significant American pioneer, explorer, and frontiersman in his own right.
-Daniel Morgan Boone was a particularly key player in the early American exploration and settlement of Missouri.
+He was a particularly key player in the early American exploration and settlement of Missouri.

 Early life and first forays into Missouri

-Morgan was born to Daniel and Rebecca Boone in 1769 in South Carolina.
+Daniel Morgan Boone was born to Daniel and Rebecca Boone in 1769 in South Carolina.
 He spent most of his early years in Kentucky.

 At the age of 18, he struck out on a solitary journey of 30 days for St. Louis, during which it is said he did not see another human being.
 He spent the subsequent decade trapping and hunting in eastern Missouri and along the Missouri River, preceding Lewis and Clark, who would not depart west from St. Louis until 1804.

-If these sources are correct, that means Morgan was exploring and trapping in present-day Missouri as early as 1787:
+If these sources are correct, that means Boone was exploring and trapping in present-day Missouri as early as 1787:

 Probably the first white man who came into the territory of Jackson county was Col. Daniel Morgan Boone, a son of old Daniel Boone.
 He came to St. Louis in 1787, where he was warmly received by the trappers and traders.

 In a memoir of him written by the late Dr. Johnson Lykins, of this city, it is stated that he spent twelve winters trapping beavers on the Blue, spending his summers in St. Louis.
 He was married in the year 1800, when he abandoned trapping.

 Leading the Boone Family to settle in French Missouri

-At the behest of his father, Morgan visited Missouri in 1797, arranged Spanish Land Grants for himself, his father, and other family members and settlers in the area near present-day Matson, Missouri.
+At the behest of his father, Boone visited Missouri in 1797, arranged Spanish Land Grants for himself, his father, and other family members and settlers in the area near present-day Matson, Missouri.
 Along with his brother Nathan, he expanded the existing Native American trace into the Boon's Lick Road from the Boone settlement in eastern Missouri, along the Missouri River near present-day Matson, Missouri, to a salt spring in central Missouri.
 This became the primary road used by American settlers as they moved west into central Missouri - the only available road through this area until after the War of 1812.
 Starting in 1821, the Boon's Lick Road became the conduit from St Louis to the Santa Fe Trail, which ran 900 miles from Boon's Lick Country to Santa Fe, Mexico.

 Later he pioneered another road, with a slightly different alignment from Boone settlement that went further west to Fort Osage.